 These people will stay with me not just because I have photographed them and can look at their images but also because I spent time chatting with them and hearing about their lives.
 Let me share a few things about some of them.
 They should be easily recognizable in the images below.

-There is Angel who used to be a performer and is now a visual artist.
-Angel was happy to perform a classic Cuban song for us in his small studio, full of paints, wire, and beads that he collects for his art.
-There is Julio who lives in a small house (which basically consists of one room) and has built himself a unique roof deck.
-Julio has loud music playing all day so that he can hear it from his high perch if needed.
-There is Bartola who is 81 years old and is learning to sew from her young friend Permaida, who is 73.
+There is Angel, who used to be a performer and is now a visual artist.
+Angel was happy to perform a classic Cuban song for us in his small studio, full of paints, wire, and beads he collects for his art.
+There is Julio, who lives in a small house (which consists of one room) and has built himself a unique roof deck.
+Julio has loud music playing all day so he can hear it from his high perch if needed.
+There is Bartola, who is 81 years old and is learning to sew from her young friend Permaida, who is 73.
 I don’t know whether she is a talented student, but she surely is a delightful one.
-There is Walterio who works as a gravedigger at the local cemetery.
+There is Walterio, who works as a gravedigger at the local cemetery.
 He wears his straw hat with indisputable elegance.
 And there are the 82 years old twins, Juan (in a bright orange jacket) and Juana.
 And many others…

 Not surprisingly, one hears a lot of beautiful music in Cuba.
-Everywhere one is serenaded by professional musicians and also by families who enjoy singing and making music together, like Rene Rudolfo and his granddaughter Samai.
+Everyone is serenaded by professional musicians and families who enjoy singing and making music together, like Rene Rudolfo and his granddaughter Samai.
 The other pastime that seems to be popular among all Cubans is playing dominoes.
-Every day we stumbled on groups of domino players, young and old, mostly men but few women as well.
+Every day we stumbled on groups of domino players, young and old, mostly men but a few women as well.
 This is almost as common as young boys playing football (soccer) in the streets.

 Meet some of my Cuban friends,